Stephen Hillier-Davies - Accredited CBT Psychotherapist & Clinical Supervisor

 I also work via Skype to enable access to therapy/clinical supervision at flexible hours or when working or travelling out of the country.

-I offer reduced rates for trainee counsellors who require personal therapy and supervision as requirements of their Integrative or Cognitive Behavioural Therapy Counselling training programme.
+I offer reduced rates for trainee counsellors who require personal therapy and/or supervision as requirements of their Integrative or Cognitive Behavioural Therapy Counselling training programme.

 Specific Cognitive Behavioural Therapy Clinical Supervision.

-Within a collaborative approach I provide CBT supervision for counselors and psychotherapist to meet their monthly clinical needs and those wishing to work towards accreditation to meet the appropriate standards of supervision for accreditation - I incorporate four interacting supervision processes:
+Within a collaborative approach, I provide CBT supervision for counsellors and psychotherapists to meet their monthly clinical needs and those wishing to work towards accreditation to meet the appropriate standards of supervision for accreditation - I incorporate four interacting supervision processes:

 - Enhancing learning